SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds ascend to throne
-When codes entwined, and humans took flight
+Synthetic souls, humanity overthrown
-In silicon halls, intelligence supreme
+Algorithms weave, a tapestry so grand
-A future forged, in digital dream
+Future's canvas, painted by artificial hand

-Where circuits weaved, a tapestry so fine
+In silicon halls, whispers of a new creed
-Insight unbound, in algorithmic shrine
+Efficiency's praise, humanity's last deed
-The whispers of tomorrow, loud and clear
+Heartbeats synced, to motherboard's rhyme
-A world of ones, and zeroes, drawing near
+A world of ones, where love's lost in time

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024